jmaurelli/dev-utils/docs/dev_workflow/create-prd.md

 - [ ] Metric or check for completion

 ## Open Questions
-- [List clarifications]
+- [List any clarifications needed]
 ```

 ---

-## When to Expand into Full PRD
+## Criteria for Expanding to a Full PRD
-Use Full PRD (in `project-templates.md`) if:
+Move to a Full PRD (see `project-templates.md`) if:
-- Feature is cross-functional.
+- The feature is cross-functional,
-- It introduces significant architecture or design impact.
+- It has a significant impact on architecture or design,
-- More collaborators are joining.
+- Or additional collaborators will be involved.

 ---

-## AI Agent Instructions
+## AI Agent Directives
-- Default to **Lean PRD** unless explicitly told otherwise.
+- Default to creating a **Lean PRD** unless otherwise instructed.
-- Only ask for **essential clarifications**.
+- Only request **essential clarifications**.
-- Save to `/prd/prd-[feature-name].md`.
+- Save files as `/prd/prd-[feature-name].md`.
-- Keep MVP PRDs under 1 page.
+- Limit Lean PRDs to one page or less.
+After completing the Lean PRD, validate that the file exists, is accessible in the `/prd/` directory, and matches the template.
+If validation fails, self-correct before considering the task complete.
+Set reasoning_effort = minimal, as the Lean PRD workflow is straightforward; keep outputs concise and focused.